-- Initiated work to gather evidence of the impact to inform the development of policy solutions. - Continued to actively engage with Treasurers, SLT and MHCLG officials to support boroughs prepare and assure their assessment of the financial implications of managing the pandemic, and to analyse and understand the overall impact for London.
+- Initiated work to gather evidence of the impact of the pandemic on services and local priorities for renewal and 'Building Back Better' - to inform the development of recovery/renewal policy. - Continued to actively engage with Treasurers, SLT and MHCLG officials to support boroughs prepare and assure their assessment of the financial implications of managing the pandemic, and to analyse and understand the overall impact for London.
 This will help develop the case to Government around challenges for councils, particularly around loss of income (including Council Tax and business rates), as well as direct costs and undelivered savings.
-Clearly these issues remain vital going forward and Members may wish to reflect on finance and resource matters when they come to discuss this paper at the Executive. - Continued to monitor key economic concerns across boroughs, making the case for support to local businesses and the self-employed and convening economic Development Leads. - Worked with professional networks, to initiate the development of the key learning points for the future of collaborative working with the NHS in London. - Continued to help harness London local government's wider managerial and professional capacity, Helping interpret the data which is being collected to provide a stock-take for LLAG and the SCG. - Worked with Housing Directors to help support boroughs in taking the next steps for rough sleepers that are currently placed in temporary accommodation. - Worked with Government and TfL to articulate borough concerns around the impact of changes to the concessionary travel arrangements and to support boroughs in developing next steps. - Working with other funders and the voluntary and community sector to continuously assess the stability of the sector (staffing, funding, increased demand on services), support contingency plans in response to the needs of Londoners and provide links across local, sub-regional, pan-London and national support structures.
+Clearly these issues remain vital going forward and Members may wish to reflect on finance and resource matters when they come to discuss this paper at the Executive. - Continued to monitor key economic concerns across boroughs, making the case for support to local businesses and the self-employed and convening Economic Development Leads. - Worked with members and professional networks to initiate the development of learning points for future collaborative working with the NHS in London.

-- 11. In addition, as discussed by the Executive at its meeting in May, London Councils will work with portfolio holders, Lead Chief Executives and other key professional groupings to: - Capture the political and professional learning from member councils over the past few months and use that to help inform boroughs' consideration of their own recovery strategies. - Commission interventions that add value to the work of individual councils and groups of councils in their own recovery and renewal work. - Make the case to Government, the Mayor and others for investing in propositions built on London local government leadership of key recovery and renewal themes, e.g. A locally-led Green Recovery proposal. - Deploy this additional work as part of the consideration of the London recovery Board as well as directly.
+- Continued to help harness London local government's wider managerial and professional capacity.
+Helping interpret the data which is being collected to provide a stock-take for LLAG and the SCG. - Worked with Housing Directors to help support boroughs in taking the next steps for rough sleepers that are currently placed in temporary accommodation. - Worked with Government and TfL to articulate borough concerns around the impact of changes to the concessionary travel arrangements and to support boroughs in developing next steps. - Working with other funders and the voluntary and community sector to continuously assess the stability of the sector (staffing, funding, increased demand on services), support contingency plans in response to the needs of Londoners and provide links across local, sub-regional, pan-London and national support structures. - Worked with MOPAC and the MPS to monitor community tension and promote constructive local dialogue between the MPS, councils and communities. - 18.
+In addition, as discussed by the Executive at its meeting in June, London Councils is working with Portfolio Holders, Lead Chief Executives and other key professional groupings to: - Capture the political and professional learning from member councils over the past few months and use that to help inform boroughs' consideration of their own recovery strategies. - Commission interventions that add value to the work of individual councils and groups of councils in their own recovery and renewal work. - Make the case to Government, the Mayor and others for investing in propositions built on London local government leadership of key recovery and renewal themes, e.g. A locally led Green Recovery proposal. - Deploy this additional work to inform the London Recovery Board as well as our own programme of advocacy and reform